 Wireless Inflight Entertainment

-Customers travelling on selected refreshed Qantas’ B767 aircraft are able to enjoy 200 hours of on-demand in-flight entertainment streamed direct to supplied iPads in every seat.
-One aircraft is already fitted with the Q Streaming with 15 more to be flying by March 2013.
+Customers travelling on selected refreshed Qantas' B717 aircraft are able to enjoy more than 350 hours of on-demand in-flight entertainment streamed direct to supplied iPads in every seat.

 Q Streaming: Wireless Inflight Entertainment